-4.1 PETITION - D&I 67.
+4.1 D&I 67.
 Proposed Telecommunications Mobile Phone Base Station and Ancillary Equipment - Lot 39 (12) Lewis Road, Wattle Grove

-A Petition with 85 signatures was received from the members of the Wattle Grove community regarding the above item (the Petition will be tabled at the meeting).
+A Petition with 85 signatures was received from the members of the Wattle Grove community regarding the above item (the Petition was tabled at the meeting).

-4.2 PETITION - The reopening of Hummerston Road East, Paulls Valley
+4.2 The reopening of Hummerston Road East, Paulls Valley

-A Petition with 65 signatures was received from members of the Paulls Valley community regarding the above item (the Petition will be tabled at the meeting).
+A Petition with 65 signatures was received from members of the Paulls Valley community regarding the above item (the Petition was tabled at the meeting).